ivsaledi1938957/bblrdmfacts/README.md

-Roger Federer holds the record for the most Grand Slam singles titles by a male player, with 20 titles won between 2003 and 2018.
+The NBA introduced the three-point line for the 1979-1980 season, adding a new dimension to the game and increasing scoring opportunities from long range.